310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% img /img/es/eventstory/orihimeandhikoboshi/maobcg.jpg %}

 {% bubble Mao %}
-But… Even if that’s true, there's still some wishes I can fulfill.
-I’ll have faith in that thought, and stand my ground next to all these sparkling people, just a little longer…

-And I'll do it together with you~♪
+But even if that’s true… There's still some wishes I can fulfill.
+I’ll have faith in that thought, and stand my ground next to all these sparkling people, just a little longer… together with you~♪

 Let's go, Sengoku!
 We’ll get through this, while smiling ‘til the very last moment!
 Tanabata happens only once a year, so we gotta make this into a great, happy memory!